tfagerlind/topac/README.md

 Warning!
 Running this command will change the state of your computer!!!
 If you don't want the very same configuration as me then it is not for you.
 This command will identify your home directory and configure its Emacs and Git configuration.

-The Git user configured is my own.
-The behaviour could potentially be generalized in the future.
+First create an inventory named `inventory.yml` using the file `inventory.yml.templ` as template.
+Then run

     make run

 ## Todo

-The user details for the Git configuration is unfortunate since they don't play well with public GitHub repositories.
-One idea is to manage the details in some kind of configuration file that is not version controlled.
+Add support for YAML in Emacs configuration.